 Pearson (2007) highlights “quantity of input” p.400 as one of the factors parents can control the most.
 In language, input refers to the amount of language a child is exposed to in a community or at home.
 The more a parent uses the language with the child, the more the child is prompted to use the language.

 Less input of a language can also contribute to language loss.
-When parents choose to only speak “English” at home, kids are less likely to use the other language.
-When children hear and see a language used in their community can also positively influence language learning.
+When parents only speak “English” at home, kids are less likely to use the other language.
+When children hear and see a language used in their community, it can also positively influence language learning.
 Another way parents can influence language acquisition is through reading exposure.

-Another factor that influences language acquisition is the quality and quantity that kids are exposed to in schools.
-In schools, exposure refers to the quality and quantity of grade-level instruction and instructional programming.
+Another factor influencing language acquisition is the quality and quantity kids are exposed to in schools.
+Exposure refers to the quality and quantity of grade-level instruction and instructional programming in schools.

-Instructional programming refers to how a school provides the child the language instruction.
-Students in dual-language immersion programs have been shown to acquire higher levels of proficiency, sometimes a proficiency very similar to monolingual children.
+Instructional programming refers to how a school provides the child with language instruction.
+Students in dual-language immersion programs have been shown to acquire higher proficiency levels, sometimes very similar to monolingual children.
 In dual-language programs, the language of instruction will switch from English to another language.
 In their study, Pearson (2007) shows how dual-language immersion programs positively benefit all children.

 The next strongest instructional program is co-teaching.
 In co-teaching, teachers use grade-level materials to provide small or large group instruction at the student level.
 When it comes to instructional programming, pull-out is the less effective way to teach a language.
 However, pull-out is sometimes necessary to help accelerate language learning.

 Teachers and parents can foster motivation in children.
-In my house, for example, language learning and bilingualism are celebrated and highly talked about.
-Parents can influence a child’s motivation by exposing them to multiple languages on a regular basis.
-One way to do this is by discussing the benefits that come with being bilingual.
+For example, language learning and bilingualism are celebrated and highly talked about in my house.
+Parents can influence a child’s motivation by exposing them to multiple languages regularly.
+One way to do this is by discussing the benefits of being bilingual.